Ten Back-to-School Shopping Tips to Save You Money

 This is the hard part, especially with so many options, but sticking to a set budget helps eliminate unnecessary or impulsive purchases.
 Using actual cash instead of a credit card can be helpful (visit a convenient Security National Bank ATM location near your), or use an exclusive debit account for back-to-school shopping (establish a set amount per child based on their age and supply needs).

 This is really something to keep in mind for next year, since Iowa’s tax-free weekend already happened on Aug.
 2-3 (it takes place the first weekend of August each year).
 Unfortunately, South Dakota and Nebraska do not have sales tax holidays, but if you live close to the Iowa border a quick shopping trip might be worth the drive.

 The tax-free weekend is exactly what it sounds like: for any item of clothing and footwear under $100, you’ll be charged zero tax.
 Even if you missed this year’s holiday, plenty of stores are holding “end-of-summer” sales.
 Be sure to hit those up.

 And of course, use common sense when it comes to any sale or tax-free holidays.
 You’ll still want to compare prices, use coupons, and ultimately decide if that 6-to-7 percent off is actually a good deal.
 Good luck!

-Sign up for SNB's monthly :90 second newsletter, and get great content handcrafted and delivered to your inbox.
+Sign up for the “Security Matters” email newsletter and get great content, handcrafted and delivered to your inbox.